 A Tax Return When No Tax is Due.

 In the Budget Speech of March 2015, Chancellor George Osborne suggested that the Government were looking to scrap self-assessment returns with a new account based system.
-Not much is known yet, but we suggest this will be an information importing exercise, whereby for example you bank accounts, investments, pensions and wages are directly linked to you HMRC personal account.
+Not much is known yet, but we suggest this will be an information importing exercise, whereby for example your bank accounts, investments, pensions and wages are directly linked to you HMRC personal account.
 Instantly, HMRC will know what taxable income you have at any point.

 That said, today, we are still required to file tax returns.
 However, we do come across people regularly who say there was no tax due so I didn't need to do a tax return.

 For example: you have your normal employed income which is taxed at source income i.e. income tax has already been deducted by your employer but in addition you have an investment property, a buy to let property.
 You received rental income of £500 a month but the interest payments and expenses on the mortgage on the property are £600 a month.
-This means there is no profit, i.e. it is a £100pm loss, so no tax is due.
+This means there is no profit, i.e. a £100pm loss, so no tax is due.